-Organic and sustainable farmers have long relied on rock dust as an all-natural way to improve roots systems, increase yields and promote general plant health in a wide variety of crops and conditions.
-Yet, it has taken the rapid depletion of our global soils to bring rock dust to the attention of modern agricultural science.
-The good news is that there is undeniable evidence that rock minerals can help restore soil health, minimize crop deficiencies and boost resistance to pests and disease.
+Organic and sustainable farmers have long relied on rock dust, including volcanic basalt, as an all-natural way to improve roots systems, increase yields, and promote general plant health in a wide variety of crops and conditions.
+Yet it has taken the rapid depletion of our global soils to bring rock dust to the attention of modern agricultural science.
+The good news is that there is undeniable evidence that rock minerals can help restore soil health, minimize crop deficiencies, and boost resistance to pests and disease.

-Despite the destruction, nature’s regenerative abilities quickly took over.
-In some cases, agricultural farmlands that were downwind of the eruption saw long-term beneficial effects as a result of the mineral-rich rocks that were deposited on the soil in the form of ash.
+Despite the destruction, though, nature’s regenerative abilities quickly took over.
+In some cases, agricultural farmlands that were downwind of the eruption saw long-term beneficial effects as a result of the mineral-rich rocks that the eruption deposited on their soil in the form of ash.
 This helps explain why people throughout history have been willing to settle near active volcanoes despite the potential dangers.

 Decades of Research

-Research into the use of volcanic basalt as a soil amendment dates back to the 1930s when scientists in Europe used finely ground basalt to treat and improve the productivity of degraded forestlands.
-One of the most comprehensive studies of the benefits of crushed basalt came from D’Hotman de Villiers, who conducted a series of long-term field trials on highly degraded soil that led to increased sugarcane yields on the island of Mauritius.
+Research into the use of volcanic basalt as a soil amendment dates back to the 1930s, when scientists in Europe used finely-ground basalt to treat and improve the productivity of degraded forestlands.
+One of the most comprehensive studies on the benefits of crushed basalt came from D’Hotman de Villiers, who conducted a series of long-term field trials on highly degraded soil on the island of Mauritius.
+He found that adding volcanic basalt led to increased sugarcane yields.

 The tests started as early as 1937 and resumed later in the 1940s and ’50s at the Sugar Cane Research Station of Mauritius.
-Scientists commenting on de Villiers’ work note several reasons behind basalt’s effectiveness as a soil amendment, including: improved silicon nutrition; enhanced trace element supply; alteration of soil’s physical properties; and modification of mycorrhizal populations.
-Further studies have shown that a major mechanism influencing positive crop response on highly weathered soils is basalt’s ability to increase soil function and productivity as measured by cation exchange capacity (CEC).
+Scientists commenting on de Villiers’ work note several reasons behind basalt’s effectiveness as a soil amendment, including improved silicon nutrition, enhanced trace element supply, alteration of soil’s physical properties, and modification of mycorrhizal populations.
+Further studies have shown that basalt’s ability to increase soil function and productivity is a major mechanism influencing positive crop response, as measured by cation exchange capacity (CEC).

 In addition, the concept of paramagnetism as developed by Dr. Philip S. Callahan points to the beneficial aspects that volcanic rock minerals add to soils and plants.
-Callahan’s research led to the conclusion that the healthiest agricultural soils are paramagnetic and facilitate the flow of electromagnetic forces from the atmosphere to organic plant materials.
+Callahan’s research led to the conclusion that the healthiest agricultural soils are paramagnetic; this paramagnetism facilitates the flow of electromagnetic forces from the atmosphere to organic plant materials.
 In soils where this paramagnetic force has been eroded away, adding ground volcanic basalt can reestablish the balance necessary for increased biological activity and the resulting plant growth.

 One of nature’s best sources of soluble silicon is volcanic basalt.
 Adding silicon back to soil that has been depleted of this essential element not only makes it easier for plants to ward off plant-eating insects, but it also improves plant resistance to leaf and foliar diseases and makes them stronger in the battle against environmental and climate stress.

 One believer in the resistance-boosting benefits of volcanic rock dust is Bob Wilt, owner and operator of Sunset Valley Organics.
-Located in the middle of the Willamette Valley in western Oregon, Sunset Valley Organics is a family farm producing great-tasting, nutrient-dense organic berries that require minimal processing because they are grown in healthy soil teeming with beneficial microbes.
-Unlike many other berry growers in the region, Sunset Valley Organics’ blueberry crops haven’t been affected by the dreaded spotted wing drosophila (SWD).
-Wilt has never had to spray against the insect and attributes this to healthy growing conditions and plants with Brix levels of 12 and better.
+Located in the middle of the Willamette Valley in western Oregon, Sunset Valley Organics is a family farm producing great-tasting, nutrient-dense organic berries that require minimal processing because they are grown in healthy soil that teems with beneficial microbes.
+Unlike many other berry growers in the region, Sunset Valley Organics’ blueberry crops have not been affected by the dreaded spotted wing drosophila (SWD).
+Wilt has never had to spray against the insect; he attributes this to healthy growing conditions and plants with Brix levels of 12 and better.

-Wilt has been using volcanic basalt for the past two years as part of a holistic, organic soil management plan and has seen good growth and healthy plants with fewer insects and disease, which he attributes to a balanced system of carbon, rock minerals and microbes.
+Wilt has been using volcanic basalt for the past two years as part of a holistic, organic soil management plan and has seen good growth and healthy plants with fewer insects and disease.
+He attributes this to a balanced system of carbon, rock minerals, and microbes.
 He plans to continue using volcanic basalt as part of his farm’s healthy soils program.

 “It’s all about getting our soils together,” he says.
 “We need to replace what we take out, and rock minerals are essential because minerals are food for microbes.”